Hosein-Askari/Python-Exercises/Assignment-42/Readme.md

 ![6_2_1](https://github.com/user-attachments/assets/bb3362a0-3ad2-43cf-b250-f6a40c861959)

-* Draw confession matrix for each knn algorithm.
+* Draw confusion matrix for each knn algorithm.